Şişecam: History

-Controversies
+Criticism of relationship with Russia

 Şişecam was criticized for continuing its business operations in Russia during the ongoing war in Ukraine.
 As of May 2023, the company had sold only one of its five subsidiaries in Russia.
 The sale was reportedly made to a Netherlands-based company, Trakya Investment B.V., which raised questions about whether it was an internal transfer rather than a genuine exit.

 Despite the war and international pressure, Şişecam remains the largest importer in its industry in Russia.
 In 2023, due to its ongoing business relations with Russia after the Russian invasion of Ukraine, Şişecam was added to the list of sponsors of the Russian war by the Ukrainian National Agency for the Prevention of Corruption.